Cyphrme/FileVer/README.md

 the dist directory, and update any source files references to the updated file in `dist`.

-Pipeline:
+Then:
   - modify js source file (file.js)->
   - watch is triggered, runs a `.sh` script that invokes 1. esbuild and then 2.
 FileVer ->
   - esbuild minifies source file, outputs `src/file.min.js`.
   - FileVer versions source file and outputs `dist/file.min.js?fv=4mIbJJPq` ->
   - FileVer updates other source code files in `dist` with FileVer (Replace).

 # Dummies - Import References to Versioned Files
-A text based source files that refers to versioned file should use the **dummy version** in import references in the `src` directory.
+All text based source files that refer to versioned file should use the **dummy version** in import references in the `src` directory.
 After running, FileVer will update references in `dist` with correct versioning (input will be left untouched).